Revisiting transverse momentum broadening in dense QCD media: -distribution from Moli ere's theory of multiple scattering

 which, up to a small constant logarithm, corresponds to the MS result (\eqn{eq:P_MS}) in this kinematic limit, suppressed by a power of $\lambda$.
 This is analogous to the small energy limit behavior obtained in \cite{IOE1,IOE2,IOE3} for the gluon emission spectrum.

-In Fig.~\ref{fig:theory-plot}, we evaluate \eqn{eq:P_as_f} at LO, NLO and their sum LO+NLO.
+In Fig.~\ref{fig:theory-plot}, we evaluate \eqn{eq:P_as_f} at (0), (1) order and their sum (0)+(1).
 These curves are compared to the exact numerical solution of \eqn{eq:pt-broad-def} when plugging the GW dipole cross-section given by \eqn{eq:v_GW_text}.
 A small value of the expansion parameter $\lambda$ is chosen on purpose such that this figure represents a proof-of-concept of the proposed scheme in its regime of validity.
-In the multiple scattering regime, i.e. at small-$\k$, the LO contribution dominates over the NLO as expected from our asymptotic analysis.
-Nevertheless, the LO+NLO curve shows a small discrepancy, to be quantified in what follows, with respect to the full GW result.
-The situation is improved at large-$\k$, where the NLO correctly captures the power-law tail completely absent in the LO scenario.
-This Figure demonstrates how a purely analytic, two terms expansion given by \eqn{eq:golden} exhibits an excellent agreement with the more computationally involved $\cP(\k,L)$ using GW/HTL models for $v(\x)$.
+In the multiple scattering regime, i.e. at small-$k_\perp$, the (0) contribution dominates over the (1) term as expected from our asymptotic analysis.
+Nevertheless, the (0)+(1) curve shows a small discrepancy, to be quantified in what follows, with respect to the full GW result.
+The situation is improved at large-$k_\perp$, where the (1) contribution correctly captures the power-law tail completely absent in the (0) scenario.
+This figure demonstrates how a purely analytic, two terms expansion given by \eqn{eq:golden} exhibits an excellent agreement with the numerically obtained $\cP(\k,L)$ using GW/HTL models for $v(\x)$.

 The natural question arises as to what is the value of the $\lambda$-parameter at which the expansion fails to reproduce the GW result.
 This problem, together with the role of higher orders, is tackled in Fig.~\ref{fig:ioe-lambda}.
-In the top panel we observe how the performance of the LO+NLO is degraded when increasing $\lambda$ both at low and large $\k$.
+In the top panel we observe how the performance of the (0)+(1) truncation is degraded when increasing $\lambda$ both at low and large $\k$.
 This result is expected as the larger $\lambda$ gets, the less precise is to consider $\delta v(\x)$ as perturbative contribution in \eqn{eq:v_Moliere}.
 The relevant values of $\lambda$ for current and future colliders will be discussed in Section~\ref{sec:numerics}.
 As shown in the bottom panel of Fig.~\ref{fig:ioe-lambda} this discrepancy can be alleviated by adding extra terms in the expansion.
-In particular, when adding the NNLO (see \eqn{eq:expli_cP_series}) contribution for $\lambda\!=\!0.1$ we find a ratio to the exact GW result close to one in the whole interval in $\k$.
+In particular, when adding the (2) (see \eqn{eq:expli_cP_series}) contribution for $\lambda\!=\!0.1$ we find a ratio to the exact GW result close to one in the whole interval in $\k$.
 Unfortunately, we were not able to find yet a general analytic expression for the $n$-th term in the series, thus higher orders have to be computed numerically.

-\section{Sensitivity to IR modeling via a twist expansion: GW and HTL comparison}
+\section{Sensitivity to IR modeling up to next-to-leading power order REMOVE[via a twist expansion]: GW and HTL comparison}